yuniorcf/Data_science_projects/Hotel_booking_demand/readme.md

 # 2. Project Motivation:

-The goal of the project is to preict booking cancelation based on different features on the dataset.
+The goal of the project is to predict booking cancellation based on different features on the dataset.
 To do that we will do some minimal feature engineering and different ensemble-based Classification models will be tested.
-In addition a basic classification keras model was tested as well.
+In addition a basic classification Keras model was tested as well.

 # 3. Data Insights
 * People are more enthusiastic for going to City Hotels rather than to Resort Hotels.
 According to the very right plot, it seems to be more cancellations on City hotels

 ![plot](images/bookings_by_month_&_hotel_type.png?raw=true)

 * Large families are, in general, more probable to cancel the reservation, whereas an average family are less prompt to cancel.
-Interestingly, in summer seasonn (July - August) large families ehibits a cancellation probability decrease, towards simmilar values as the normal sized families.
+Interestingly, in summer season (July - August) large families exhibits a cancellation probability decrease, towards similar values as the normal sized families.

 ![plot](images/Cancelations_by_date_&_family_size.png?raw=true)